garrandall/popular-music-data/tracks/the-eyes-of-a-new-york-woman-b-j--thomas.md

   rank: 41
   ranking_list: Billboard Hot 100
   start_date: '1968-09-21'
+release_year: 1968
+runtime: 181266
 ---
 I'll be in New York City
 When the lights shine bright tonight
 Where my woman waits for me
 Arms that hold me tenderly
 Lips as sweet as honeycomb
 Love that waits for me alone
 Deep in the eyes of a New York woman

 The eyes of a New York woman
 Are eyes that can hold a man
 She swept me off of my feet
 Made my world seem so complete
 I'll never have to look for more
 I found what I've been lookin' for
 Deep in the eyes of a New York woman

 Thought I wasn't ready
 For the tie that binds
 But I lost my heart to her
 When her eyes met mine

 Now I see her differently
 I've got to make her mine

 So I'll make my home Fun City
 And let the lights shine bright on me
-East side cafÃ©s, West side plays
+East side cafés, West side plays
 Uptown, downtown, I'll be there
 I'll never have to look for more
 I found what I've been lookin' for
 Deep in the eyes of a New York woman

 The eyes of a New York woman
 Are eyes that can hold a man
 She swept me off of my feet
 Made my world seem so complete
 I'll never have to look for more
 I found what I've been lookin' for
 Deep in the eyes of a New York woman

 Deep in the eyes of a New York woman